fridge7809/2_database/notes.md

 dml:				        data manipulaiton language (schema definitions, indexes, triggers, functions, create table, alter table, drop table) division query:		  find y that has/sells/contains/etc **all** x
-indexes:			      data structures that optimizes read performance of database. **indexes may queries performant!** clustered index:	  store tuples that match a range condition together covering index:	  	an index is covering if it covers the entire query (supplies everything that a query needs). bplus tree:			    a binary search tree that contains only keys (not kv pairs) where the leaf nodes contain data to be indexed as a linked list
+indexes:			      data structures that optimizes read performance of database. **indexes may queries performant!** clustered index:	  store tuples that match a range condition together, stored together physically on disk covering index:	  	an index is covering if it covers the entire query (supplies everything that a query needs). bplus tree:			    a binary search tree that contains only keys (not kv pairs) where the leaf nodes contain data to be indexed as a linked list
 flush:              write transaction state to persiistent data